|Nutrition Facts (per serving)|

 Click Play to See This Recipe Come Together

 - 2 large jalapeño peppers or a handful of jarred pickled jalapeños

 - 1 1/2 ounces cream cheese (room temperature)

 - 1 scallion (chopped)

 - Black pepper to taste

-- Roast fresh jalapeños on a grill or burner of a gas stove top, to char all sides.
+Roast fresh jalapeños on a grill or burner of a gas stove top, charring all sides.
 Place the roasted jalapeños in a paper bag to steam and loosen the skin.

-- Place a pat of butter in a skillet and heat over medium high heat.
+Place the pat of butter in a skillet and heat over medium high heat.
 Grill both sides until golden brown and cheese is melty.